 At the sharp end it will be a beautifully hard bicycle race, simple in design but complex in execution.
 Factors of self sufficiency. logistics, navigation and judgement will burden the racers’ minds as well their physiques.
 The strongest will excel and redefine what we imagine is possible, yet even experienced wheelmen may only be so bold as to target a satisfactory completion.

 It will be no coincidence that the most prepared will be the most successful.
-For those who rely on luck alone; Transcontinental Number 3 will raise the stakes.
-Many will fail.”
+We said that Transcontinental Number 3 will raise the stakes and it did.
+Now Number 4 is an entirely new animal four new controls, a new finish, shorter overall but much more climbing and who knows what will happen.”

 One stage – The clock never stops.
 Racers chose where, when and if at all to rest.